yeoman/yeoman/contributing.md

 You can keep Yeoman up to date by using `git pull --rebase upstream master && cd cli && npm link`, where `upstream` is a remote pointing to this repo.

+### Generators

+When developing in the generators repo you probably want to be able to test out your changes.
+The recommended workflow is to link the generators module into the yeoman project, which means changes you do in the generators repo will be reflected in the yeoman repo.

+- `cd` into the generators repo
+- Run `npm link` to link it globally
+- `cd` into the `cli` folder in the yeoman repo
+- Run `npm link yeoman-generators` to link it into this folder

 ## Style Guide